MoDNS/MoDNS/docs/API.md

 Set plugin-specific configuration parameters handled by the plugin itself.
 Plugin must implement a handler function for this endpoint to do anything

+Return code determined by plugin

 #### Get a plugin's configuration

 Endpoint: `GET /api/plugins/configure?uuid=<plugin uuid>&<key>...`

 CLI: `modns plugin get-config <name|uuid> <key> [<key>]...`

+Returns `200 OK` on success with the configuration value in the body

+Error codes can be determined by plugin, or `404 Not Found` by default

 #### Send a command to a plugin